 Four – Continue to Build Bonds

-Back in school, you had your clique, your crew, posse, frat, with sorors…whatever you called them you hung tight.
+Back in school, you had your clique, your crew, posse, frat, sorors…whatever you called them you hung tight.
 They were there for you during the good times, bad times, and the don’t bring that up now times.
 Today as an alum, there are many opportunities to connect with other alums who were behind you, ahead of you, or even in your class that you never really took the time to get to know.
 Homecoming is the opportunity to expand your circle of fellow alums, not simply for increasing friendships but to make professional connections, get advice, and support.

 Five – Witness to Success

 Homecoming is the opportunity to see people in a different light.
 The guy down the hall who always seemed high.
 The girl in your class who never seemed to get herself together.
 The frat dude who seemed to only be about steppin’.
-The girl who only seemed to spend all her time in the library and never went to a party.
+The girl who spent all her time in the library and never went to a party.
 Here they are now, at homecoming and either by first-hand conversations or word of mouth, you find out people are doing some important and fantastic things.
 Now they are teachers, entrepreneurs, in the legal field, medicine, careers in the military, show business, or fantastic family men and women.
 You never would have believed that back in your freshman year as they struggled to carry a food tray and their books but now they have come to embody the dreams of our forefathers.

 Six – Pay Tribute to Those Who Have Fallen

 The HBCU homecoming is a giant puzzle and as we get older as alumni, pieces of the puzzle are taken away from us.
-Old roommates, organization members, study buddies, that person who always seems to walk past you every day although you don’t speak, professors, staff; the list goes on and on.
+Old roommates, organization members, study buddies, that person who walked past you every day although you don’t speak, professors, staff; the list goes on and on.
 If you are out of the loop, not only are you brought up to speed on those who made the transition, it is a moment to say a prayer, hold a thought, or pour one out for that person.
 The silver lining to this grand puzzle of ours is that with each graduating class, new pieces of alums are added.

 Seven – Introspection